Collaboration with Nazi Germany and Fascist Italy: Estonia

 In German plans, Estonia was to become an area for future German settlements, as Estonians themselves were considered high on the Nazi racial scale, with potential for Germanization.
-Unlike the other Baltic states, the seizure of Estonian territory by German troops was relatively long, from July 7 to December 2, 1941.
+Unlike the other Baltic states, the seizure of Estonian territory by German troops was relatively long, from 7 July to 2 December 1941.
 This period was used by the Soviets to carry out a wave of repression against Estonians.
 It is estimated that the NKVD's subordinate Destruction battalions killed some 2,000 Estonian civilians, and 50–60,000 people were deported deep into the USSR.
 10,000 of them died in the GULAG system within a year.
 Many Estonians fought against Soviet troops on the German side, hoping to liberate their country.
 Some 12,000 Estonian partisans took part in the fighting.
 Of great importance were the 57 Finnish-trained members of the Erna group, who operated behind enemy lines.

 Resistance groups were organised by Germans in August 1941 into the Omakaitse (lit.
 'Self-defence'), which had between 34,000 and 40,000 members, mainly based on the Kaitseliit, dissolved by the Soviets.
 Omakaitse was in charge of clearing the German army's rear of Red Army soldiers, NKVD members, and Communist activists.
 Within a year its members killed 5,500 Estonian residents.
 Later, they performed guard duty and fought Soviet partisans flown into Estonia.
 From among Omakaitse members were recruited Estonian policemen, members of the Estonian Auxiliary Police and officers of the Estonian 20th Waffen-SS Division.

 The Germans formed a puppet government, the Estonian Self-Administration, headed by Hjalmar Mäe.
 This government had considerable autonomy in internal affairs, such as filling police posts.
 The Security Police in Estonia (SiPo) had a mixed Estonian-German structure (139 Germans and 873 Estonians) and was formally under the Estonian Self-Administration.
 Estonian police cooperated with Germans in rounding up Jews, Roma, communists and those deemed enemies of existing order or asocial elements.
 The police also helped to conscript Estonians for forced labor and military service under German command.
 Most of the small population of Estonian Jews fled before the Germans arrived, with only about a thousand remaining.
 All of them were arrested by Estonian police and executed by Omakaitse.
 Members of the Estonian Auxiliary Police and 20th Waffen-SS Division also executed Jewish prisoners sent to concentration and labor camps established by the Germans on Estonian territory.